LonePineGames/friday-facts/_posts/2020-05-15-end-of-the-beginning.md

 It’s discouraging to think that you reached the summit of the mountain, only to discover it was a false summit and that you’re barely half-way up (if that).
 It could have been the shock to my system needed to snap me back to reality.
 But I’m nothing if not reckless and persistent.
 In fact, it convinced me that what I really needed to do was tear my game down to the bare foundation and start over.
 That was a hard, hard conversation to have with myself.
 In the end though, I’m glad I had it.

 And while I was talking to myself (not literally, of course), I realized something else.
 I had finally found my nebulous and elusive “calling,” so to speak.
 People talk about finding that one thing in life that really sets a fire in your soul and makes you excited to leap out of bed in the morning.
 I had never had the pleasure of discovering that before March of 2018.
 I thought I was doomed to a life of simple work and separate dreams besides.
 But for the first time, it all clicked.
 I was doing something I loved.
 I wasn’t getting paid for it.
 No one was popping into my makeshift office to make sure I was on task.
 I was doing what I loved because *I wanted to do it*.
-It can’t be overstated: this changed everything for me.
+It can’t be overstated—this changed everything for me.

 So yeah, I had to take my game back to the drawing board and just about start from scratch again.
 I realized I needed some more knowledge to make it happen; perhaps more directed learning than I could provide for myself through Google and StackOverflow.
 So I went back to school in Fall of 2018.
-It was a weird feeling to be in college in my late 20s, especially so considering the degree I was chasing was almost a byproduct of what I was really after: learning more about programming so I could make more and better games.
+It was a weird feeling to be in college in my late 20s, especially so considering the degree I was chasing was almost a byproduct of what I was really after—learning more about programming so I could make more and better games.
 After dropping out of college five years prior for lack of drive and focus, I said I would come back and get a degree for something once I “really knew what I wanted to do.”
 I had finally found my reason to get a degree.
 I graduated with my Associate’s in Computer Science, Emphasis Programming, in Fall of 2019.
 But if you’re paying attention, I had already been working at Lone Pine Games as of the middle of that semester.
 I’m not the best programmer or game developer in the world.
 But I’m so thankful Lone Pine took a chance on me, and I can’t believe I get to wake up every morning and do what I love for a living.

 Chase your dreams, folks.
 They’re in your heart for a reason.
 And there’s no better time to dust them off and bring them back out of the closet of your mind than a season where the entire world is in upheaval.
 We’re all reinventing ourselves right now.
 Come out the other side of this chrysalis as the person you wished you could have become.
 If you only had the time.